jaiveerkhanna/scrabble/Readme.md

 SUMMARY

-This is the final project from my Fall 2020 course: CS104 (Data Structures and Object Oriented Design)
+This is the final project from my Fall 2020 course: Data Structures and Object Oriented Design

 In this project, I built a version of Scrabble which supported both human and computer players.
 The game can be configured to run on any specified dictionary, tile bag, and board specifications (see "config").